WillowTree1184/RazorCookieAuthService/README.md

 public static void Initialize(string indexPageURL, string loginPageURL, KeyValuePair<string, string> queryWhenTimeOut, KeyValuePair<string, string> queryWhenTokenIdError)
 ```

-It's a bit compax to discribe them, so I wrote a summary about it, you can see it in [AuthController.cs](CookieAuthService/AuthController.cs).
+It's a bit hard to discribe them, so I wrote a summary about it, you can see it in [AuthController.cs](CookieAuthService/AuthController.cs).
 Here is a list about it:

 - indexPageURL: The url which will be redirected to when login successful
 - loginPageURL: The url which will be redirected to when login unsuccessful or logout successful